mnot/I-D/rfc5988bis/draft.md

 Target attribute definitions SHOULD specify:

-* Their serialisation into UTF-8 or a subset thereof, to maximise their chances of portability across link serialisations.
+* Their serialisation into Unicode or a subset thereof, to maximise their chances of portability across link serialisations.

 * The semantics and error handling of multiple occurrences of the attribute on a given link.